os-migrate/os-migrate/docs/src/user/troubleshooting.rst

   OS Migrate variables or data.
 This can prove beneficial in the event of users running into censored string issues relating to ansible.

+- ``KeypairMigrationPitfalls: Keys are not seen by user performing migrations.
+When a user creates keypairs and assigns those keypairs to its inteded resource its noted that users used in the migration process can access the inteded resources but not the required keys.
+  This leads to checks failing since the user can't check if the key exist in the source cloud.``

+  OS Migrate has an export_user_keypairs.yml which escalates using admin privileges.
+By default it iterates over all users and all their keys, but it listens for filter variables which can help scope down the export.

+  How to use those key exports depends on how the workload migration should be done.
+Either the keys can be uploaded to destination to the respective users via import_users_keypairs.yml playbook, and destination credentials for workload migration have to be of the users who can see the keys.

+  An alternative for the following issues is the user_ref.name and user_ref.domain_name in the exported YAML could be edited from actual names to %auth% values, and that data file could then be used with import_keypairs.yml (run as a tenant user, not admin), which would import all the various keys under a single user, and that user could then perform the migration, having all the necessary public keys.